d05hna/BoxScores_mlb/README.md

 # BoxScores_mlb
 A command line interface application for basic real time display of MLB boxscores

+Installation Instructions:
+	Currently Depends on node.js
+	cd into the git directory
+	npm install -g .
+	then call mlbbox from anywhere and you will get it!

 Currently Working:

 Running socreboard.js Outputs a nice cli with: